MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/reply-to-user-review-for-edge-extensions.md

 <!-- ====================================================================== -->
 Microsoft recently launched a new feature enabling you to respond to user reviews received on the Microsoft Edge Add-ons product page.
-For more information, see the blog [Microsoft Edge Add-ons | NEW Feature to manage user reviews on your extension](https://techcommunity.microsoft.com/t5/articles/microsoft-edge-add-ons-new-feature-to-manage-user-reviews-on/m-p/3372537).

 <!-- ====================================================================== -->